Jacobus Arminius: Theology and legacy

-The theology of Arminianism did not become fully developed during Arminius' lifetime, but after his death (1609) the Five articles of the Remonstrants (1610) systematized and formalized the ideas.
+The theology of Arminianism did not become fully developed during Arminius' lifetime, but after his death the Five articles of the Remonstrants (1610) systematized and formalized the ideas.
 But the Calvinist Synod of Dort (1618–19), convening for the purpose of condemning Arminius' theology, declared it and its adherents anathemas, defined the five points of Calvinism, and persecuted Arminian pastors who remained in the Netherlands.
 But in spite of persecution, "the Remonstrants continued in Holland as a distinct church and again and again where Calvinism was taught Arminianism raised its head."

-Publishers in Leiden (1629) and at Frankfurt (1631 and 1635) issued the works of Arminius in Latin.

-John Wesley (1703–91), the founder of the Methodist Movement, came to his own religious beliefs while in college and through his Aldersgate Experience or epiphany and expressed himself strongly against the doctrines of Calvinistic election and reprobation.
+In the 18th century John Wesley, the founder of the Methodist Movement, came to his own religious beliefs while in college and through his Aldersgate Experience or epiphany and expressed himself strongly against the doctrines of Calvinistic election and reprobation.
 His system of thought has become known as Wesleyan Arminianism, the foundations of which were laid by Wesley and his fellow preacher John William Fletcher.
-Although Wesley knew very little about the beliefs of Jacobus Arminius and arrived at his religious views independently of Arminius, Wesley acknowledged late in life, with the 1778 publication of The Arminian Magazine, that he and Arminius were in general agreement.
+Although Wesley knew very little about the beliefs of Arminius and arrived at his religious views independently, Wesley acknowledged late in life—with the 1778 publication of The Arminian Magazine—that he and Arminius were in general agreement.
 Theology Professor W. Stephen Gunther concludes he was "a faithful representative" of Arminius' beliefs.
 Wesley was perhaps the clearest English proponent of Arminianism.
 He embraced Arminian theology and became its most prominent champion.
-Today, the majority of Methodists remain committed (knowingly or unknowingly) to Arminian theology, and Arminianism itself has become one of the dominant theological systems in the United States, thanks in large part to the influence of John and Charles Wesley.
+Today, the majority of Methodists remain committed (knowingly or unknowingly) to Arminian theology, and Arminianism has become one of the dominant theological systems in the United States, thanks in large part to the influence of John and Charles Wesley.

 Personal life

-Arminius and his wife Lijsbet Laurensdochtor Reael, who married in 1590, had a total of 12 children, three of whom died young during infancy.
+Arminius and his wife Lijsbet Laurensdochtor Reael, who married in 1590, had 12 children, three of whom died young during infancy.
 They had ten sons; Harmen (b.
 1594), Pieter (b.
 1596), Jan (b.
 1598), Laurens (b.
 1600, died in infancy), Laurens (b.
 1601), Jacob (b.
 1603), Willem (b.
 1605), and Daniel (b.
 1606).
 They had two other sons who also died in infancy, whose names are not part of the public record.
 Their daughters were Engelte (b.
 1593) and Geertruyd (b.
 1608).
 He was survived by his wife and children when he died.